Captivate the Audience

 No matter which approach you choose, be intentional and let the nature of your work as well as your audience's needs guide your decisions.

 If you are interested in creating a professional website, begin with a fundamental consideration: what is the website's goal?
 It is critical that you identify the purpose your website should serve, before you decide what to include in it or how to design it.
-Given this consideration, most people who pursue careers in Communications + Arts incorporate their portfolio into their website, producing one ultimate platform for their professional brand.

 - Home Page: This is the main page of your website, thus you should include what you want your audience to see most frequently.
 First impressions are everything.